SahilPatil2103/Stock-Market-Real-Time-Data-Analysis/Execution Guide.md

 # Stock Market Real-Time Data Analysis Execution Guide

-This document provides a step-by-step guide on executing the project along with screenshots and code from the Jupyter Notebook.
+This document provides a step-by-step guide on how the project was executed along with screenshots and code from the Jupyter Notebook.

 ## Step 1: Kafka Setup